 You see… this is something I have to remind you.
 As an entrepreneur, a hustler and someone trying to make a difference…

 At some point your efforts will gain traction.
 People will see you grow and get attracted to your success.

-Remember, Ali saw himself as a work in progress.
+Remember, Ali considered himself as a work in progress.
 And because of this, he had to put in effort to consistently evolve and become better.

 After attaining a certain height, most young entrepreneurs put down the oars because they feel they have arrived.

 You have yet to arrive man!
-Because greatness is not a destination.
-It is a journey.
+Because greatness is not really a destination, it is a journey.